Lung cancer is the leading cause of cancer-related mortality worldwide. According to the

 their brain metastases are eligible; dosing must be stable for at least 4 weeks prior

-8. All adverse events of any prior systemic therapy, surgery, or radiotherapy, must have resolved to
+8. All adverse events of any prior systemic therapy, surgery, or radiotherapy, must have

-8. The following laboratory results ≤14 days prior to study drug admin:
+9. The following laboratory results from the central laboratory within 14 days prior to

-Hgb ≥9 g/dL independent of transfusion or growth factor support;
+- Hemoglobin ≥9 g/dL independent of transfusion or growth factor support;

 11. Female patients of childbearing potential have a negative pregnancy test at baseline.